≡ Menu

 * Walmart’s fiscal year ends on January 31 for its United States (“U.S.”) and Canadian operations.
 Meanwhile, it consolidates all other operations generally using a one-month lag and on a calendar year basis, which ends on Dec 31.

-Walmart’s revenue by segment is characterized by its net sales.
+Walmart’s merchandise sales is characterized by its net sales.
 For more information about Walmart’s net sales, you may refer to this section: Walmart’s net sales.

 Back To Table Of Contents